ppy/osu-wiki/wiki/Glossary/en.md

 ![R.I.P. combo fire](img/combo-fire.jpg)

-The combo fire was a feature in osu! that would display a burning yellow flame after obtaining a combo of 30.
+The combo fire was a background gameplay feature from the ouendan game integrated in osu!.
+This would display a burning yellow flame after obtaining the first combo milestone, 30.
 If the player obtains a combo of 500, the combo fire colour will change from yellow to blue.
 The combo fire will extinguish itself if the combo was broken but would still be reobtainable.

-This feature was later disabled due to performance concerns.
+This feature was later disabled on March 5, 2013 due to performance concerns.

+### Combo milestone

+A combo milestone is the set of numbers that will shoot stars and display the comboburst after obtaining one of these milestones.

+The combo milestones for osu!standard and osu!catch are 30, 60, 100, and multiples of 50 after 100.
+For osu!taiko, the combo milestones are multiples of 50.
+For osu!mania, the combo milestones are multiples of 100.

 ### Combo multiplier effect